jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Final_Report/Readme.md

 - All of the shows have amazing initial releases.
 They all stay within the top 5 for their first 10 days, which likely speaks to the distribution power Crooked Media has created.
 I like to call it "The Crooked Effect".

-- As stated before, Pod Save America, which stays within the top 25 during the whole year.
+- As stated before, Pod Save America stays within the top 25 during the whole year.

 ![alt text](https://github.com/jsaliani92/Itunes-Podcast-Chart-Analysis/blob/master/Images/Crooked_Media/Output/Timelines/Long_Timeline_Total_1.png)